First Time Visit in Cordoba 2025 – Itinerary, Best Time & Tips

 What is there to do in Cordoba in winter?

-Top indoor activities include the Mezquita, Alcazar, museums, patios, flamenco shows, shopping for souvenirs/crafts, and of course tasty tapas bars and restaurants!
+Top indoor activities for a first time visit in Cordoba include the Mezquita, Alcazar, museums, patios, flamenco shows, shopping for souvenirs/crafts, and of course tasty tapas bars and restaurants!

 What should I avoid doing in Cordoba?